machohan/Projects/Java/Project 5 - Factorial/README.md

-This program calculates factorial of user entered N.
+This program calculates factorial of user entered N using a while loop.